issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

      5      1
  ...

 When CalcModel in a CalcMod file is set as the spin system, all the sites are automatically treated as localized spins.
-The details of a LocSpin file are shown in Sec. :ref:`Subsec:locspn`.
+The details of a LocSpin file are shown in :ref:`Subsec:locspn`.

 Files for constructing Hamiltonian
 ----------------------------------